wix/react-native-calendars/README.md

 #### Individual day header and days styling based on day name index

 Using the above advanced styling, it is possible to set styles independently for each day's header.
-If we wanted to make the header for Sunday red, and Saturday blue, we could write something like the following:
+If we wanted to make the header for Sunday red, and Saturday blue and make all Sunday days red and Saturday days blue, we could write something like the following:

 ```javascript
 theme={{